mayankbh/kube-rbac-proxy/README.md

       --tls-reload-interval duration                The interval at which to watch for TLS certificate changes, by default set to 1 minute. (default 1m0s)
       --upstream string                             The upstream URL to proxy to once requests have successfully been authenticated and authorized.
       --upstream-ca-file string                     The CA the upstream uses for TLS connection.
 This is required when the upstream uses TLS and its own CA certificate
+      --upstream-client-cert-file string            The client certificate to use to authenticate to the upstream.
+      --upstream-client-key-file string             The client key to use to authenticate to the upstream.
       --upstream-force-h2c                          Force h2c to communiate with the upstream.
 This is required when the upstream speaks h2c(http/2 cleartext - insecure variant of http/2) only.
 For example, go-grpc server in the insecure mode, such as helm's tiller w/o TLS, speaks h2c only
   -v, --v Level                                     number for the log level verbosity
       --vmodule moduleSpec                          comma-separated list of pattern=N settings for file-filtered logging